collective/collective.taskqueue/README.rst

 *collective.taskqueue* enables asynchronous tasks in Plone add-ons by providing a small framework for asynchronously queueing requests to ZPublisher.
-With this aproachasynchronous tasks are just normal calls to normally registered browser views (or other traversable callables) and they authenticated using PAS as all the other requests.
+With this approach, asynchronous tasks are just normal calls to normally registered browser views (or other traversable callables) and they are authenticated using PAS as are all the other requests.

 In addition, it's possible to configure views so that they are visible only for